Healing vs. Processing: How to Use Your Trauma for Big Transformations

 You get the bad shit out of you

 Have you ever held onto a good secret until you nearly burst?
 You know the feeling.
-Once you were able to tell others, you were excited, but relieved.
+Once you were able to tell others, you were excited and relieved.

-Now think about that experience, but imagine you are holding onto some terribly tragic secret.
+Now imagine you are holding onto a tragic secret.
 You might still want to burst, but not from excitement.
 That’s not good for your health.
-We’ve all known someone who was so tightlipped about some traumatic event, we feared their pain could overwhelm them from the inside out.
+We’ve all known someone who was so tightlipped about a traumatic event, we feared their pain could overwhelm them from the inside out.

 When you write, you put distance between yourself and the event.
 It is no longer festering inside of you.
 Creating a story means you have something tangible outside of yourself.
 It’s a separate entity from you.